primer/css/docs/content/getting-started/contributing.md

 ## Decision process for adding new styles

+While this contributing guide is for GitHub employees, all contributions from the community are welcome.

 ### Components

 [Components](/css/components) are frequently used visual patterns we've abstracted into a set of convenient styles, that would be otherwise difficult to achieve with utilities and layout objects.